 Radiation treatment for small cell lung cancer

 Radiation therapy is treatment with high-energy rays (like x-rays) to kill cancer cells or shrink tumors.
 The radiation comes from outside the body (external radiation).
-In small cell lung cancer it is most often used along with chemotherapy (in limited stage disease) to treat the tumor and lymph nodes in the chest.
+In small cell lung cancer (SCLC) it can be used in different ways:

+Treatment is much like getting an x-ray, but the radiation is more intense.
+The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – takes longer.
 Most often, radiation treatments are given once or twice a day, 5 days a week for several weeks.
 Radiation to relieve symptoms or to prevent spread to the brain is given for shorter periods of time.
-Standard radiation is used less often than in the past.
-Newer methods such as 3D-CRT and IMRT allow doctors to be more precise in treating lung cancers while reducing radiation to nearby healthy tissues.

 Possible side effects of radiation treatment

 Side effects of radiation depend on where the radiation is aimed.
 Some common side effects of radiation to treat lung cancer are:

 - Skin problems ranging from redness to blistering and peeling

 - Hair loss (in the place where the radiation enters the body)

 - Pain with swallowing and weight loss